-The NCO offer letter accepting your working group proposal outlines your budget for your meetings at NCEAS and offsite.
+The LNCO offer letter accepting your working group proposal outlines your budget for your meetings at NCEAS and offsite.
 You will be responsible for monitoring spending and ensuring that your group stays within this approved amount.

 Reimbursement Policies and Procedures

 About a week before the meeting, synthesis group participants will receive an email with reimbursement forms attached.
 A generic reimbursement form can also be accessed on the LNCO website.
 Unless your budget has other restrictions in place, participants will receive a maximum of $55/day to cover food (no alcohol) expenses.
 The hotel charges will be directly billed to the LNCO.
 Please record all meal expenses and save any miscellaneous travel receipts during your stay.
 Reimbursement forms should be submitted within 15 days after the conclusion of each meeting.